tlevine/www.thomaslevine.com/content/!/tom-seeks-open-data-work/index.md

 **If you are giving grants in relation to open data**, we should talk.
-I have a [long list](https://github.com/tlevine/open-data-things) of things that I want to do, and it's way more than I can possibly do;
+I have a [long list](https://github.com/tlevine/open-data-things) of things that I want to do.
-I can prioritize them somewhat based on your interests.

 ## Interested?
 If anything above sounded interesting to you or